-A graduate program in Law, leading to a Master of Laws (LLM) degree, is offered at the Law School.
-Candidates register with the Faculty of Graduate Studies, and are normally expected to remain in residence as full-time students for one year or as part-time students for two years.
+An intensive graduate program in law leading to the Master of Laws degree is offered to well-qualified candidates by the Faculty of Law of the University.
+The program is primarily intended for professional specialists and prospective law teachers.
 The program may consist of either a combination of class work, seminars and a thesis, or a combination of class work and seminars involving substantial written papers.
-Thesis topics may be concerned with any area of law for which the faculty and library resources will support original work.
-In recent years, supervision has been provided in the following areas: international law, administrative law, labour law, human rights law, commercial law, tax law, torts, health law, criminal law, restorative justice, law of the sea, maritime law, environmental law, public law and jurisprudence.
+In either case the program can be taken on a full-time basis over one full academic year, or on a part-time basis over two full academic years.
+Applicants who plan to take the degree on the basis of class work, seminars and a thesis are required to submit outlines of their proposed thesis topic at the time of the application.
+Thesis topics may concentrate on any area of law in which faculty supervisors and library resources will support original work.
+In recent years, thesis supervision has been provided in the following fields, among others: international law, administrative law, labour law, constitutional law, commercial law, tax law, tort law, criminal law and restorative justice, family law, health law, law of the sea, maritime law, and environmental law.